Martha Wayne: Streets of Gotham

 In the series Streets of Gotham, Martha Wayne's history as a young woman was revised and elaborated further.

 After her father was tricked into a shady investment deal by a mobster named Judson Pierce, which drained the Kane fortune and made him suffer a fatal heart attack, Martha became involved with charity work focusing on Gotham's poorest citizens.
 One of her main projects was raising support for the free clinic founded in Gotham's slums by doctor Leslie Thompkins.

 During an attempt to solicit support from Gotham's elite, she had her first encounter with Thomas Wayne.
 Aside from being a well-regarded surgeon, Thomas was also an infamous playboy and party animal.
 He affirmed this reputation by being extremely drunk in public and vomiting on Martha's shoes, causing her to storm off in disgust despite his apologies.

 Leslie's clinic also became a new target for Judson Pierce after he deemed it a key point for taking over the surrounding neighborhood.
 Pierce attempted to prey on Martha's poverty by offering cash to shut the facility down.
 Martha accepted Pierce's money, but filed it as a donation to keep the clinic running.
 Enraged, Pierce arranged to have Martha and Leslie assassinated.

 Martha met Thomas Wayne a second time after he had Alfred chauffeur him to the clinic so he could apologize again.
 That same evening though, Pierce's hitmen also decided to make their move.
 Alfred was able to subdue the assailants, but not before Leslie suffered a minor gunshot wound.
 While Leslie recovered from her injury, Thomas volunteered to work in the clinic alongside Martha.
-Thomas became content with the work there and it wasn't long before Thomas and Martha became romantically involved.
+Thomas became content with the work there and it was not long before Thomas and Martha became romantically involved.
 By the time Leslie returned to work, Thomas became an official sponsor of the clinic and used his vast resources to keep it running.
 Thomas also distanced himself from his hedonistic past, citing Martha as his inspiration to change.